The number one web site for the Champs Elysees

 Hotels in the neighborhood

-68 rue de Longchamp, 75116 Paris Hotel Longchamp Elysees Paris
+15 rue Bassano, 75116 Paris Hotel Bassano Elysees Paris

-3 star hotel at the Trocadero, enterly renewed and located between the Champs Elysees and Eiffel Tower.
+4 star hotel in Paris near the avenue Marceau between the Champs Elysees and the Eiffel Tower.

 L'Orangerie